 PUBLIC COMPUTER ACCESS:

-The library has eight public access computers available for your use, including four desktop and four laptop computers.
+The library has eight public access computers available for your use, including three desktop and four laptop computers.
 Public wi-fi is available 24/7 from our parking lot and grounds.

 PRINTER and SCANNER: